linaAnqawi/SpokenProject/README.md

 # SpokenProject
-The aim of the project is to distinguish the dialects of the sound entered, which was trained to distinguish five different dialects (Egyptian, Shamy, Moroccan, Iraqi, Arabic).
+This system was built to distinguish five different Arabic dialects